 - It is OK to use these words in moderation.
-Spam filtering typically works by assigning your message a score, and certain keywords are sometimes a contributing factor to this score (but some spam filters do not check content at all).
+Spam filtering typically works by assigning your message a score, and certain keywords are sometimes a contributing factor to this score (but some spam filters do not check the content at all).
 One word triggering an increased score may not necessarily get your email hidden from the recipient.

 - The above also applies to your email message's content just as much as the subject line